This recent heatwave has raised questions surrounding dress code and hot weather policies, particularly for those employees who are working remotely.

 Safe working temperatures

 Employers usually rely on air conditioning and ventilation to regulate temperatures within the workplace.
-However, with many employees still working at home they may not have this option, with their only means of keeping cool to open windows.
+However, employees working remotely may not have this option, with their only means of keeping cool to open windows.
 This could lead to the potential disturbance from street noise and neighbours when trying to make telephone or video calls, and therefore can make this option impractical.

 Businesses should think about what else they can do to be of practical assistance, for example, by providing workers with electric fans if appropriate.